Moving at the speed of Learning: a case for mLearning and the iPod touch

 APRIL 24, 2009

 Friday, April 24, 2009 KILGORE — Some high school students might have more than textbooks to lug to class next year.
 School officials in the district of 3,700 students are launching iLearn, a new program aimed at incorporating iPods with daily educational instruction.
 Director of Technology Mark Lane said Thursday that teachers will upload curriculum, lectures, study plans and homework assignments to computers at the high school.
-The goal is to provide every single student in Kilgore ISD with an iPod." he said. eLearning Education for the iPod Generation.

 Mobile Learning: Another Brief Reading List